dontlookatmee/ConnectValve/README.md

 -  You can decline temporary offer
 -  You can delete permanently offer

--   Navbar
--   Consists of the single post that the notification is pointing to

 ### Received Collaborations

 -   You can see all received/created collaborations